sjbylo/ose-chained-builds/go-chained-example/README.md

 The generated go executable is located in /opt/app-root/src/go/src/main/main

-Create a new Build Configuraiton which uses the just created builder image as input, copies the go executable over into a new runtime container.
+Create a new Build Configuraiton which uses the just created image as input, copies the go executable over into a new runtime container.
 A Dockerfile is used to build the runtime image.

 ```